ProviderProtocol/Unified-Provider-Protocol/UPP-1.spec.md

 By default, useAI handles tool execution automatically:

-1. Model returns a message with `ToolCallBlock`
+1. Model returns an `AssistantMessage` with `toolCalls`
-2. useAI validates parameters against JSON Schema
+2. If `approval` is defined, it's called first (rejected = error result sent to model)
-3. If `approval` is defined, it's called first (rejected = error result sent to model)
+3. Tool's `run` function is executed with arguments from the model
-4. Tool's `run` function is executed
+4. Result (or error) is sent back to the model as `ToolResultMessage`
-5. Result (or error) is sent back to the model as `ToolResultBlock`
+5. Loop continues until model returns without tool calls OR max iterations reached

-6. Loop continues until model returns without tool calls OR max iterations reached
+**Important:** useAI does NOT validate tool arguments against the JSON Schema.
+The schema is provided to the model to guide its output, but validation and sanitization of LLM-provided arguments is the responsibility of the tool implementation.
+Always treat tool arguments as untrusted input.

 ### 10.5 ToolUseStrategy